Home » chemical engineering » Choosing Right Cold Lime Soda Softener for Water Treatment

 Introduction

-Lime-soda for water treatment removes hardness minerals from water used in homes and industries.
-Hard water contains dissolved calcium and magnesium salts that create scale in pipes.
-The lime soda process converts these dissolved salts into solid particles that settle out.
+Lime-soda for water treatment is a widely used method that removes hardness from water used in homes and industries.
+Hard water contains dissolved calcium and magnesium salts that create scale inside pipes, boilers, and heating equipment.
+This scale reduces flow and blocks heat transfer, which lowers system performance over time.
+The lime soda process changes these dissolved salts into solid particles that can settle and be removed.
+As a result, the treated water becomes softer and more suitable for daily use in many systems and applications.

 Principle of Lime-soda for water treatment